Wash and Go

 - A Wash and Go takes minimal skill to achieve and is low maintenance.
 If you know how to wash your hair and apply products, achieving a wash and go should be simple.
-It does not require much excessive skill or energy to properly do.
+It does not require much excessive skill or energy to do properly.

-- A wash-and go-produces a lot of shrinkage.
+- A wash-and go-produces a lot of shrinkages.
 Shrinkage is when your curls spring up into their dried curl pattern.
 This reduces the length of your hair immensely.
-Although the hairstyle lets you wear your natural curls, as your hair dries you will experience shrinkage.
+Although the hairstyle lets you wear your natural curls, as your hair dries, you will experience shrinkage.
 Some curl patterns have more shrinkage than others.
-This can be a problem for some whereas it is fine with others.
+This can be a problem for some, whereas it is fine with others.

 - A Wash-and-go is not long-lasting.
 This is not a style you can keep for weeks and months.
 A Wash and Go will have to be done weekly or every other week for some curl patterns.